nikirg/lazyfast/DOCS.md

 ```

 # State
-State management allows different components to interact with each other through a convenient single interface.
-State is a pydantic base class that can have an unlimited number of fields, the update of which can be subscribed to by components.
-Within the framework of `LazyFastRouter` there can be only one model of state.
-The state is stored in the user session, isolated from other sessions.
-Under the hood, the state interacts with components through an asynchronous queue and `SSE`.
+State management in LazyFast enables components to interact with each other through a unified interface.
+The `State` class, which is based on Pydantic, can have any number of fields.
+Components can subscribe to updates to these fields.
+Within `LazyFastRouter`, only one state model can be used, and this state is stored in the user's session, ensuring isolation from other user sessions.
+Behind the scenes, the state interacts with components using an asynchronous queue and Server-Sent Events (SSE).

 ## Define state
 To define state model you need to inherit `BaseState` class: